bekk/bekk-christmas/post/kotlin/typesafe-error-handling-in-kotlin.md

     return Err("Failed to transfer users")
 }
 ```
 This implementation does not feel right.
 With all the error handling so tightly intertwined with the actual business logic, its readability suffers.
-It is easy to see that this does not scale well for more complex cases.
-Imagine that you needed to be more specific about what failed, and let the failure of each step propagate up to the caller of `transferChangedUsers`.
+Imagine that you needed to let the failure of each step propagate up the call-stack (an extremely common scenario).
 To do that, we could to add else-clauses to all those ifs and then return the error.
 That would make it even more verbose and harder to read.
 There is, however, a simple fix for this readability problem: make `Result<T, E>` a monad.
 By adding a `map` and a `flatMap` function to the Result-type, it becomes a monad, which in turn gives us the benefits of _monadic chaining_.
 For readability and explicitness, we name the `flatMap` function `andThen` (you will see why shortly) and also add a `mapError` function as well.

 ```Kotlin
 fun <U, T, E> Result<T, E>.map(transform: (T) -> U): Result<U, E> =